 *dose adjustments may be necessary in patients with renal impairment.
+Dose frequency may need adjusting for Gentamicin according to levels.
 Low-dose Gentamicin is for synergistic activity: pre-dose levels should be maintained <1mg/l and 1 hour post-dose levels 3-5mg/l.

 Therapy will be altered depending on the need for prosthetic valve removal.
 In the absence of clear indications for surgery (see above), a trial of six weeks antimicrobial therapy should be given.

 A wide range of pathogens with varying antimicrobial susceptibilities can cause prosthetic valve endocarditis or pacing lead infection.
 Empirical therapy may be needed in two clinical situations:

 |Directed Antimicrobial Treatment (when microbiology results are known)|

 For patients intolerant of Vancomycin (or risk of nephrotoxicity) or with vancomycin-resistant staphylococci, Daptomycin (see LTHT daptomycin guideline) can be used instead of Vancomycin at a dose of 8mg/Kg every 24 hours.